With uv

 migrate-to-uv --skip-uv-checks

-keeps dependencies to the versions they were
+By default, when locking dependencies with uv lock, migrate-to-uv keeps dependencies to the versions they were

 locked to with the previous package manager, if it supports lock files, and if a lock file is found.
 This behavior can